LeBoucEtMistere/DistributedChallenges/tutorial/src/02-echo.md

 ```
 (note that all enum fields have the visibility of the enum so no need to add `pub` to each variant here)

 So far this definition looks pretty similar to a classic Python enum, except, the second variant `Some` actually contains data, of type `T` (the generic parameter of the enum).
 This is what we call a `sum type` or an `algebraic type`: an enum that can contain different data types based on the variant.
-In our case, we use an `Option<usize>` which means that the data contained in the `Some` variant will be of type `usize` (a `usize` is an unsigned integer of the size of a pointer on your system, most likely 64 bits on a 64 bits system), while the `None` variant contains nothing.
+In our case, we use an `Option<usize>` which means that the data contained in the `Some` variant will be of type `usize` (a `usize` is an unsigned integer of the size of a pointer on your system, most likely 64 bits on a 64 bits system, for more details on basic scalar types, see [this](https://google.github.io/comprehensive-rust/basic-syntax/scalar-types.html)), while the `None` variant contains nothing.

 Algebraic types are one of the killer features of Rust, for more details, refer to the [official rust book](https://doc.rust-lang.org/book/ch06-00-enums.html).
 What's really important is that to get data out of your `Option` instance, you NEED to check if it's `None` or `Some` before, and the compiler will force you to do so.
 There is no way around this, and this prevents developers from accidentally forgetting that the result they deal with can be None.
 Python programmers will hopefully quickly realize how powerful this is, and how much safety it brings to the programs.